-- Doing chores emphasizes the value of working towards a greater good.
+- Understand the value of working towards a greater good

-With these reasons – plus the fact that kids doing chores can ultimately mean less work for you – what parent wouldn’t want to begin assigning kids chores today?
-But the reality is that successfully getting kids started on chores can be more tricky than simply pulling out a chore chart.
-You’re probably wondering:
+For these reasons – plus the fact that kids doing chores can ultimately mean less work for you – what parent wouldn’t want to begin assigning kids chores today?
+But getting kids started on chores successfully can be more tricky than simply pulling out a chore chart.

 - How exactly to introduce the idea of doing housework to your kids